lboix/gitops-deploy/README.md

 ## Description of environment variables used by the current script
 - CLUSTER_GIT_CLONE_URL : the cluster Git repo URL to git clone (through SSH)
+- GIT_REPO_USER_RSA : the private SSH key linked to the user you are using to git clone your manifests repo
 - YAML_FILE_PATH : the path to the .yaml file containing the Deployment to update
 - NAMESPACE : the namespace belonging to your Deployment
 - DOCKER_REPO : the name of the registry repo of your image to deploy (*repo*/deployment-name:tag)